kmarkeybraves/Justin-Watkins.github.io/02-BuildingDataSets.md

 1. A language won't tell you what you should do.
 It only provides methods to execute functions.
 You still need to understand how to approach and solve your problem.
 R won't help you there unlike statistical tools such as Minitab^[https://www.minitab.com/en-us/].
 2. R can be relatively slow if you don't use it correctly.
 This has to do with how it was constructed ^[R was constructed by Mathematicians and not computer scientists.
 It was created to be easy, not fast.].
 However, there are ways to speed it up significantly.
 Rcpp [@R-Rcpp] is an almost seamless api to C++ that will allow you to build and leverage C++ functions in your R environment.
 It is a highly leveraged and important tool in R world.
 3. R may not be the best choice for putting something into operation.
 Many people prototype with R and then leverage another tool to put the work to use.
 However, there are some great tools for smaller scale web deployments built on the _Shiny_ framework.
-4. It's user base may decline in favor of other tools.
+4. Its user base may decline in favor of other tools.
 Python has become more popular in recent years.
 Languages tend to benefit from network effects where the more users that it has, the more features that are built for it.
 User-base size is very important.

 Some of the following sections will demonstrate how the datasets for this book were created.
 I think that this is important to do for a couple of different reasons.